mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/10/onlineboutique-with-spanner.md

 *   Create a Google Kubernetes Engine (GKE) cluster with Workload Identity
 *   Provision a Spanner database with a [free Spanner instance](https://cloud.google.com/blog/products/spanner/try-cloud-spanner-databases)
 *   Grant the `cartservice`'s service account access to the Spanner database with a least privilege role assignment
-*   Deploy the Online Boutique sample apps connected to the Spanner database with Kustomize
+*   Deploy the Online Boutique sample connected to the Spanner database with Kustomize

 ## Costs